Pronunciation of 'chidambaram'

 English (United States)

-A town in Tamil Nadu, India, famous for the Nataraja Temple and its cultural significance.
+A town in Tamil Nadu, India, famous for the Nataraja Temple dedicated to Lord Shiva.